What SUVs Reveal About the Erosion of Society

 Fewer Americans now agree with the statement “most people can be trusted” than at any point in the past 40 years, and plummeting social trust tends to motivate individuals to make decisions that will protect their own family, class, or tribe.

-The main evidence for this theory is a 2005 paper by media studies professor Josh Lauer.
+The main evidence for this theory is a 2005 paper by media-studies professor Josh Lauer.
 Lauer points out that SUVs are neither more spacious nor safer than minivans and station wagons.
 Instead, he argues, SUVs reflect Americans’ growing fear of others and our desire to sequester ourselves and our families from them.
 In other words, he writes, the “space” people actually seek in SUVs is personal space, and the “safety” is not road safety but personal safety.

-Crime did not rise in the U.S. during the 1980s and 90s, but fear of crime persisted, and so did sales of giant cars.
-Around that time, Americans also began buying mace and pepper spray, reflecting the “individualization of social risk” — or the idea that it’s on every individual to protect themselves from harm, Lauer writes.
+Crime did not rise in the United States during the 1980s and ’90s, but fear of crime persisted, and so did sales of giant cars.
+Around that time, Americans also began buying mace and pepper spray, reflecting the “individualization of social risk”—or the idea that it’s on every individual to protect themselves from harm, Lauer writes.

-He quotes Keith Bradsher as writing, in the New York Times in 2000, that:
+He quotes Keith Bradsher as writing, in The New York Times in 2000, that:

-The United States is in some ways becoming a medieval society, in which people live and work in the modern equivalent of castles – gated communities, apartment buildings with doormen and office buildings with guards – and try to shield themselves while traveling between them.
-They do this by riding in sport utility vehicles, which look armored, and by trying to appear as intimidating as possible to potential attackers.
+The United States is in some ways becoming a medieval society, in which people live and work in the modern equivalent of castles—gated communities, apartment buildings with doormen, and office buildings with guards—and try to shield themselves while traveling between them.
+They do this by riding in sport-utility vehicles, which look armored, and by trying to appear as intimidating as possible to potential attackers.

-Bradsher later wrote a book about SUV ownership, and, relying on market research, noted that their owners do, in fact, tend to be “vain, self-centered, insecure, and … frequently nervous about their marriages.”
+Bradsher later wrote a book about SUV ownership, and, relying on market research, noted that their owners do, in fact, tend to be “insecure, vain, self-centered, insecure, and ... frequently nervous about their marriages.”

 SUV ads hint at weekends full of mud-splattered adventures—the iconic image is of a Jeep Grand Cherokee perched on a desolate cliff—while dog-whistling to the buyer that the car is actually for protection back home.
-Lauer quotes one Toyota 4Runner ad, which showed the car parked in front of a city townhouse, as saying “It’s the only 4-wheel drive to have in this neck of the woods” and that it’s “the ideal way to make tracks in the urban jungle.”
+Lauer quotes one Toyota 4Runner ad, which showed the car parked in front of a city townhouse, as saying “It’s the only four-wheel drive to have in this neck of the woods” and that it’s “the ideal way to make tracks in the urban jungle.”

 “The image of circled Conestoga wagons comes to mind,” Lauer writes.